Do cellphones have a place at weddings?

 so that cellphones could be retired.”

-I see it all too often…before the bride even walks into the church the guests have already armed themselves with cellphones ready to take the first shot.
-The bride and groom walk in unable to lock eyes with their guests because they’ve all positioned their cellphone devices in front of their faces.
+I see it all too often!
+Before the bride even walks into the church the guests have already armed themselves with their cellphones ready to take the first shot.
+Their arms shoot up as soon as the music starts.
+The bride begins the nuptial walk.
+She looks to smile at her guests but is unable to lock eyes with anyone because they’ve all positioned their cellphone devices in front of their faces.
 A magical moment lost!

 It’s almost as if they were on a mission!
 They are unable to notice what music is playing in the background.
 Music that was chosen to set the perfect mood.
 Unable to appreciate the flowers lined up at the aisle.
 Flowers that were selected to embellish a beautiful church or garden.
 Because they are too focused on catching a close-up of the bride or groom.
 In the meantime, a professional wedding photographer hired by the couple is zigzagging his or her way around these guests.
 The wedding photographer finds elbows, shoulders, and hands popping in front of the camera.
 The perfect shot lost again!

 No one wants a guest who’s more interested in their technological devices than sharing this moment with them.
 My suggestion to you is to leave cellphones in your pockets and handbags.
 Besides, a wedding photographer will do a far better job in taking the photos!

 Enjoy watching the bride and groom walk-down-the-aisle, listen to them share their vows, participate in throwing the confetti, and just have a great time celebrating!
 They can later enjoy watching the photos delivered by the wedding photographer where they can see their guests smiling faces or emotional tears.
 A photo they will cherish!

 Photo by Nabis Wedding Photographers